 It's normal to feel sad every once in a while.
 You may feel blue about having diabetes or about the lifestyle changes you’ll need to make.

 Let your doctor know if those feelings get overwhelming, or if they don’t lift when you do things you enjoy, spend time with people you love, and take good care of yourself.
-She can recommend a support group, counseling, or other treatment to help you feel like yourself again.
+They can recommend a support group, counseling, or other treatment to help you feel like yourself again.